10-Q 1 alvr-20230630.htm 10-Q 10-Q

 We and our third-party partners are subject to a multitude of manufacturing risks, any of which could substantially increase our costs and limit supply of our product candidates.

-We intend to develop an efficient and highly productive manufacturing supply chain for our allogeneic, off-the-shelf single- and multi-virus specific T cell therapies.
+We intend to develop an efficient and highly productive manufacturing supply chain for our allogeneic, off-the-shelf single- and multi-virus specific T, or VST, cell therapies.
 Delays in process performance qualification to validate the drug product manufacturing process could delay regulatory approvals, our development plans and thereby limit our ability to generate revenues.

 We are highly dependent on our key personnel and anticipate hiring new key personnel.
 If we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy.